allefr/XBeeAPI/README.md

 ### networkDiscover()
 The Network Discovery feature allows to query each XBee module sharing the same Network ID and within RF range of at least one other XBee, no matter how many hops are needed to reach every individual in the network.
-The DigiMesh API provides a register for defining the maximum time for waiting for a reply to the Network Discovery command; default value is 13 seconds.
+The DigiMesh API provides a registry for defining the maximum time for waiting for a reply to the Network Discovery command; default value is 13 seconds.
 It is advised to higher up this value in case of large network.
 Because of this reason, this feature cannot be used for real-time implementations.

 The Network Discovery command could be potentially sent to a remote XBee module, but the reply would be the same, so it was implemented for addressing the local XBee only.